-We elected to be taxed as a real estate investment trust for U.S. federal income tax purposes ("REIT") beginning with our 2015 taxable year.
-As of March 31, 2020, our REIT structure included all of our data center operations in the U.S., Canada, Japan, Singapore and the data center operations in EMEA with the exception of Bulgaria, the United Arab Emirates, and the data center operations outside Amsterdam in the Netherlands.
+We elected to be taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes beginning with our 2015 taxable year.
+As of March 31, 2021, our REIT structure included all of our data center operations in the U.S., Canada (with the exception of two data centers), Mexico, Japan, Singapore and EMEA (with the exception of the data centers in Bulgaria, and the United Arab Emirates, and a data center in Ireland and in the Netherlands).
 Our data center operations in other jurisdictions are operated as taxable REIT subsidiaries ("TRSs").
-We included our interest in the EMEA Joint Venture in our REIT structure.
+We included our share of the assets in the EMEA and Asia-Pacific Joint Ventures in our REIT structure.

 As a REIT, we generally are permitted to deduct from our U.S. federal taxable income the dividends we pay to our stockholders.
 The income represented by such dividends is not subject to U.S. federal income taxes at the entity level but is taxed, if at all, at the stockholder level.
 Nevertheless, the income of our TRSs which hold our U.S. operations that may not be REIT compliant is subject to U.S. federal and state corporate income taxes, as applicable.
 Likewise, our foreign subsidiaries continue to be subject to local income taxes in jurisdictions in which they hold assets or conduct operations, regardless of whether held or conducted through TRSs or through qualified REIT subsidiaries ("QRSs").
 We are also subject to a separate U.S. federal corporate income tax on any gain recognized from a sale of a REIT asset where our basis in the asset is determined by reference to the basis of the asset in the hands of a C corporation (such as an asset held by us or a QRS following the liquidation or other conversion of a former TRS).
 This built-in-gains tax is generally applicable to any disposition of such an asset during the five-year period after the date we first owned the asset as a REIT asset to the extent of the built-in-gain based on the fair market value of such asset on the date we first held the asset as a REIT asset.
 If we fail to remain qualified for U.S. federal income taxation as a REIT, we will be subject to U.S. federal income taxes at regular corporate income tax rates.
-Even if we remain qualified for U.S. federal income taxation as a REIT, we may be subject to some federal, state, local and foreign taxes on our income and property in addition to taxes owed with respect to our TRSs' operations.
-In particular, while state income tax regimes often parallel the U.S. federal income tax regimes often parall
+In addition, should we realize any gains from "prohibited transactions," we will be subject to tax on this gain at a 100% rate.
+"Prohibited transactions," for this purpose, are defined as dispositions, at a gain, of inventory or property held primarily for sale to customers in the ordinary course of a trade or business other than dispositions of foreclosure property and other than dispositions excepted by statutory safe harbors.
+Even if we remain qualified for U.S. federal income taxation as a REIT, we may be subject to some federal, st